cheikhsidi/Excel_Homework/README.md

-If you’re considering using Kickstarter to fund your next big idea, you need to be armed with data so you’re not going about it blindly. with the given Kikstarter Dataset using Excel analytics tools we could summaraise the three folowing founding:
+If you’re considering using Kickstarter to fund your next big idea, you need to be armed with data so you’re not going about it blindly. with the given Kikstarter Dataset using Excel analytics tools we could summaraise the three folowing finding:

 1-	One of the outstanding conclusions we can make from the analysis is that the funding success rate is disproportional with the project goal amount,